marcellodibello/misc/index.md

      > 4. The target of the international efforts must a “foreign national[],” and
      > 5. The foreign national must be accused of “genocide, war crimes or crimes against humanity.”

+- March 12 1999: the Czech Republic, Hungary, and Poland join NATO.

 - 27 May 1997: [NATO Russia Founding Act](https://www.nato.int/cps/cn/natohq/official_texts_25468.htm)
      > Russia will establish a Mission to NATO headed by a representative at the rank of Ambassador.